wp-plugins/wp-photo-album-plus/readme.txt

 = Hotfixes after initial release =

 * 001: Added class wppa-slideshow-browse-link to enable hiding it with display: none.
 This was a special cutomer request and not an error.
+* 002: Photo specific link will now also be copied during a copy photo action.

 = 3.0.3 =